Viewing order conversion summary

 The following are possible reasons for an empty conversion summary:

-• The order did not come from your Online Store or Hydrogen sales channels.
+- The order didn't come from your Online Store or Hydrogen sales channels, and no source or landing page is associated with the order.

 View a customer's visit details